ryanparsa/profile.sh/README.md

 ```

 In this case, `pre_load.sh` might clean up old AWS and Kubernetes settings, and `post_load.sh` might configure your AWS and Kubernetes CLI tools based on the newly loaded profile.

-### Conclusion

-This profile management script is an invaluable tool for anyone juggling multiple environments, such as developers, sysadmins, or cloud engineers.
-It automates the tedious task of setting environment variables and configurations for various projects, ensuring you always have the right setup with minimal effort.
-Additionally, integrating with Git allows for easy profile sharing and synchronization across multiple machines.